Harley Quinn Is The Badass You've Been Waiting For

-Margot Robbie seems pretty normal in real life, but damn can she play a spot-on maniac.
+Margot Robbie seems pretty normal in real life, but damn can she play a spot-on lunatic.

 The newest trailer for Suicide Squad focuses on Robbie's character, Harley Quinn, and it gives us a bit more insight on what makes her tick.

-From her perky cotton-candy-coloured pigtails to her demonic charm, she's at once captivating and terrifying.
+From her perky cotton-candy-colored pigtails to her demonic charm, she's at once captivating and terrifying.
 Basically, she's a perfect super villain.

 If you weren't already excited to see Robbie kill it as Quinn, this clip will definitely do the job.